lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 .. figure:: /_static/portal_tut01_step01d.png
     :name: portal_tut01_step01d
-    :alt: The Portal's default results view for the query submitted.
+    :alt: A screenshot of the Portal's default results view for the query submitted.

-    Fig 4.
     The default results view, with a plot at left and the table of results at right.

 1.6.
 Create a histogram of the eccentricity values.
 In the plot panel, click on the "Settings" icon (double gears) to get the "Plot Parameters" pop-up window.